 - Nobody is ever seriously ready to have children.
 You can NOT prepare for the level of crazy they bring to your life.
 Anyone who says otherwise is lying.

 - The wealthiest person in a room will probably be wearing jeans, trainers and look like a right scruff because a) they get their hands dirty and b) have nothing to prove to anyone.
-My father-in-law gave me that advice and it's weirdly accurate.
-Someone draped in diamonds suggests they're good at spending but not very good as business.
-Just saying.

 - Have kitchen discos.
 I will lie and say it's good exercise but actually it's just because nobody ever grows up and we still want to make up dance routines to ABBA occasionally.